paduagroup/fftool/README.md

 same functional form used for proper torsions is also used for improper dihedrals.

-The script `fftool.py` searches for improper dihedrals on all atoms with three bonds (which may be planar) so a number of warning messages may be printed and can be ignored if the atoms in question are not concerned.
-The number and order of the atoms in the improper dihedrals should be verified in the files created.
+The `fftool.py` script searches for improper dihedrals on all atoms with three bonds (which may be planar) so a number of warning messages may be printed and can be ignored if the atoms in question are not centers of improper torsions.

+The number and order of the atoms in the true improper dihedrals should be verified in the files created.

 Periodic Boundary Conditions
 ----------------------------

-For molecular systems, the initial configuration will not contain molecules crossing the boundaries of the simulation box.
-If the size of the box is indicated by just one value, `-b l`, or by supplying the density, then the box will be cubic and an extra space of 1 A is added in each dimension so that the initial configuration does not contain overlaps (as explained in the `packmol` documentation).
+For molecular systems the initial configuration will not contain molecules crossing the boundaries of the simulation box.
+If the size of the box is indicated by just one value, `-b L`, or by supplying the density, then the box will be cubic and an extra space of 1 A is added in each dimension to avoid overlaps in the initial configuration (as explained in the `packmol` documentation).

 For simulations with extended materials it is possible to create chemical bonds across boundaries.
 The option `-p` allows specification of periodic conditions in x, y, z or combinations thereof.
-It is important in this case to supply precise dimensions for the simulation box using the option `-b lx,ly,lz`, even for a cubic box.
+It is important in this case to supply precise dimensions for the simulation box using the option `-b Lx,Ly,Lz`, even if the box is cubic.
 In this manner no additional space will be added.
 The coordinates of the atoms of the material have to be prepared carefully, so that distances across periodic boundaries are within the tolerance to identify bonds.

+Also, the `pack.inp` filed will likely need editing in order to position the atoms of the material precisely.

 References